vbrown608/jekyll-portfolio/_blog/cropping-gifs.md

 ![Montage of gif layers showing the output of the coalesce command.
 Each layer now shows the full gif at that point in the animation.](/images/coalesce_k_montage.gif)

-`convert best-woman.gif -coalesce best-woman-coalesced.gif` gives us a coalesced version of the original image.
+`convert best_woman.gif -coalesce best_woman_coalesced.gif` gives us a coalesced version of the original image.

 An unsurprising side effect of coalesce is that it makes the filesize of the gif much larger.
 Where previously each frame had to show the pixels that changed at the moment, each frame now must show the entire image.
 In the case of lengthy animated gifs where very little changes from frame to frame, the file size can grow enormously.

 For that reason, after running coalesce and then transforming the image, we need to reoptimize the gif.

-The final imagemagick command will be something like ` convert best-woman.gif -coalesce -resize {width}x{height} -layers Optimize`.
+The final imagemagick command will be something like ` convert best_woman.gif -coalesce -resize {width}x{height} -layers Optimize`.

 ## Calling it in Rails

 The next step is to translate the command line imagemagick command into Ruby code that will be executed by CarrierWave.

 CarrierWave normally uses the `manipulate!` block to build commands to imagemagick. `manipulate!` called imagemagick's `mogrify` command under the hood. `mogrify` is similar to `convert`, and accepts many of the same arguements.
 It's used to modify batches of files in place.
-Unfortunately, it doesn't support the `-layers` command, which is required to both coalesce<sup>2</sup> and optimize the gif.
+Unfortunately, it doesn't support the `-layers` command, which is required to both coalesce<sup>4</sup> and optimize the gif.

 We can reach into MiniMagick, the recommended Ruby wrapper for imagemagick, and call convert as `MiniMagick::Tool::Convert.new`.
 Then we build up the command in the usual way.
 Unlike `mogrify`, `convert` doesn't overwrite the original final, so we need to finish by passing an output path.